Last updated on November 1st, 2023 at 03:44 pm

 Class B RVs are known for not being the cheapest RVs available, and the Chinook Summit is no exception!
 However, it has a lot to offer, and with a trusty Mercedes chassis, this mighty rig is fit to go to any destination, no matter the time of year!

 Honorable Mention: Winnebago Era 70M

-Winnebago does not currently produce any Class B RVs with a dry bath.
+Winnebago doesn’t currently produce any Class B RVs with a dry bath.
 But they did!
-The Era 70M was produced from 2017 to 2019 and included a great dry bath.
+The Winnebago Era 70M was produced from 2017 to 2019 and included a great dry bath.
 There are still some Era 70Ms out there in the used RV market, and you should definitely consider one if you find it.

-It really comes down to personal preference.
+Finding a dry bath rig may be hard, but it comes down to personal preference.
 Does the idea of taking a shower with your toilet make you cringe?
-Then definitely keep that dry bath at the top of your list of wants!
-If a wet bath doesn’t seem like a major annoyance, then there are many more Class B options available to you!
-We explore some of the best luxury Class B RVs here, most of which include a wet bath.
+Then definitely keep a dry bath at the top of your list of wants!
+If a wet bath doesn’t seem like a major annoyance, there are many more Class B options available to you!

 It’s really an exciting time to get into the RV world!
 Just a few short years ago there were only two Class B options with a dry bath!
 Now, there are many more options to help make your RV a true home away from home.
 For those considering full-time RV living, the added comforts of a dry bath are incredibly valuable.